Personal Productivity for Lawyers

 This quick-start guide to Getting Things Done and Inbox Zero also includes two shortcuts for those who want the benefits of GTD without having to learn the system.

 The life of a new attorney can be a rough ride.
-Dealing with potential clients can be tricky, you work all hours of the day, and sometimes wake up in the middle of the night to answer e-mail.
+Dealing with potential clients can be tricky, you work all hours of the day, and sometimes wake up in the middle of the night to answer email.

-Negotiation is like poker
+Negotiation is Like Poker

-If you can learn how opposing counsel likes to play the game, their tells, their strengths, their weaknesses, you can adapt your strategy to match and counter their strategy.
-It always matters what you have in your hand, but knowing how they approach negotiation is just as, if not more, important.
+If you can learn how opposing counsel likes to negotiate—their tells, their strengths, and their weaknesses—you can adapt your strategy to match and counter their strategy.
+It isn’t based on their legal position.
+Instead, it’s based on their negotiation style.

-Get the 411 on opposing counsel
+Get the 411 on Opposing Counsel

 I work in a niche practice area, which means the local players are usually the same.
 Sure, there are big fish, small fish, and weird fish I’ve never seen before.
 Before I even file a case, I do thorough background research on the other side and who represents them.

 In case you didn’t know, I used to work for Sam.
-Sam’s advice was “ask how they like to negotiate.”
+Early on, Sam’s advice was “ask how they like to negotiate.”
 At face value, that sounds ridiculous.
 Who in their right mind is going to give away their strategy?